Slugbotics/OS-Team/README.md

 Next, add `export PATH="$HOME/opt/cross/bin:$PATH"` to your `.bashrc`.
 This will add the newly build binaries to your path so that they can be used from the terminal.

 ## Compiling the kernel
 To compile the kernel, run `make` in the root of the project.
-If you add more files you will likely have to change the `Makefile`.

 ## Running the kernel in QEMU
 QEMU can be installed using: